-Sustainability volunteering roles usually count towards the "Make a Difference" part of the Manchester Leadership Award.
+Sustainability volunteering roles usually count towards the "Make a Difference" part of the Stellify Award.

 Incredible Edible is a global movement about local produce.
 If you are enthusiastic about growing local, sustainable fresh food, then this is the volunteering opportunity for you!
 Incredible Edible Manchester transforms unused, derelict plots of land into edible plots that grow strawberries, gooseberries, courgettes, herbs and many more delicious things.
 You can work on plots across Manchester, clearing the site, building greenhouses and vegetable beds, and planting the variety of seeds so that a whole host of fresh produce can grow – and everyone in the local community is free to help themselves to the fresh food!
 This then helps people in food poverty to eat fresh and healthy foods.